Hiding in Plain Sight: Youth Mental Illness

 Hiding in Plain Sight: Youth Mental Illness features first-person accounts from more than 20 young people, ranging in age from 11 to 27, who live with mental health conditions, as well as parents, teachers, friends, healthcare providers in their lives, and independent mental health experts.
 Through the experiences of these young people, the film confronts the issues of stigma, discrimination, awareness, and silence, and, in doing so, helps advance a shift in the public perception of mental health concerns today.

-During this FREE 2.5-hour virtual event, Youth Collaboratory will host:
+In September 2022, during a FREE 2.5-hour virtual event, Youth Collaboratory hosted a:

 • facilitated dialogue to explore the role of mental health in our communities,